Procrastination - Why Do We Procrastinate and 3 Ways to Stop Doing It

 These are all examples of procrastination and we're all guilty of this behavior.
 Especially when we're trying to avoid a task that frightens us or bores us to death but has to be done.

-Some people go as far as describing procrastination as putting off something out of carelessness or laziness.
+Some people go as far as describing this delaying tactic as putting off something out of carelessness or laziness.
 But is this really the case?

 Why Do You Procrastinate?

-So, why do you procrastinate?
+So, does it all come down to self-control or not?
 This brings me to my next question, “What limiting belief are you holding onto that makes you procrastinate?”
 A limiting belief is a thought you carry that does not serve you in any positive way.

 So, now we start to unpack what drives us to procrastinate.